zanemilo/Dijjon/README.md

     for NPCs.
     Quest System: Expand the quest system to include more complex and branching quests.
+    Race: Create dedicated race.py file that will handle race functions and features.

 ### Character Development

     Character Classes: Enhance character class system with unique abilities and progression paths.
+Creating unique classes!
     Entities and NPCs: Develop detailed attributes and behaviors for entities.
+Using AI->queue commands!

 ### Item and Inventory Management